f3soil/website/content/locations/mine/index.md

       start: 06:00
       duration: 60m
 ---
+**Note: The Mine and The Station alternate a monthly convergence on the second Saturday of each month with even months being at The Mine and odd months being at The Station.
+This means The Mine will be closed on the second Saturday of odd months.**

 The Mine is located at Drost Park in Maryville, IL which features a seven-acre lake, several pavilions, about three miles of asphalt walking trails, picnic tables, benches, playgrounds; everything a Q needs to run a perfect boot camp workout.